 There’s usually an audition stage to apply, or you may have to provide other evidence of your abilities, like a video of you performing, or a statement from an appropriate individual.

 While these scholarships might reduce tuition fees or contribute towards general living costs, they’re often created with the purpose of helping students develop their skill or talent.
 For example, one university’s music scholarship rewards international students with regular lessons, and a £300 bursary for related costs only, like sheet music.

 Equal access or sanctuary scholarships, for refugees and asylum seekers who’ve fled persecution in their home country are available.
 This can take the form of a tuition fee reduction or waiver, or a maintenance award.

 Eligibility typically depends on your immigration status.
-You won’t qualify if you can access other funding, i.e. you’re sponsored by a company or your government, or you’re eligible for student finance.
+Every university sets their own eligibility criteria, so it’s important to check the details with the university you’re applying to.
+You may not qualify if you can access other funding, i.e. you’re sponsored by a company or your government, or you’re eligible for student finance.

 Bursaries (one-off payments) may be awarded under these circumstances too.

 The following organisations have online databases listing scholarships: